Family Law Basics

 - unmarried

-- not related as a grandparent, parent, child or sibling
+- not related as a grandparent, parent, child or sibling, including by adoption

 Any couple that meets these requirements can get married, including same-sex couples.
 There are no blood tests or medical examinations required.

 The couple must first purchase a Saskatchewan Marriage Licence.
-It must be purchased at least one day before the marriage ceremony and not more than 90 days before.
-The fee for this is currently $60.
+The marriage ceremony must take place within 3 months from when the licence is issued.
+The fee for a licence is currently $60.
 A marriage licence can be purchased at most jewellery stores and local town or city halls.

-At the time of the purchase each party must complete a Statutory Declaration.
-The Declaration is a series of questions about things such as your name, address and current marital status.
+At the time of the purchase, each party must complete a Statutory Declaration.
+This is a series of questions about things such as your name, address and current marital status.
 If either party is divorced, a Certificate of Divorce must be presented.

 The marriage ceremony must be performed by a clergy member or marriage commissioner registered to perform marriages in Saskatchewan.
-Two witnesses over 18 are required.
-The marriage must be registered through eHealth Saskatchewan.
-The religious representative or marriage commissioner who performs your marriage ceremony will help you complete a Registration of Marriage form.
-The clergy member or the marriage commissioner will forward the completed Registration of Marriage form to eHealth Saskatchewan where your marriage will be registered and a legal record kept.
+Two witnesses over 18 years old are required.
+The person who performs your marriage ceremony will provide you with a certificate of the marriage.
+They will also register the marriage with eHealth Saskatchewan.

 Divorce Act

 The Divorce Act is the law that applies all across Canada to married or divorced couples.
-Under this law people can formally end their marriage by divorce.
-If they are asking for a divorce they can also ask for other orders under the Divorce Act, such as parenting orders or support orders.
+Under this law, people can formally end their marriage by divorce.
+If they are asking for a divorce, they can also ask for other orders under this Act, such as parenting orders or support orders.
 They can ask for these at the same time as they ask for a divorce or after the divorce is final.

 Children's Law Act

-Couples who are married but not asking for a divorce, couples who are not married, and single parents use The Children’s Law Act to apply for a parenting order.
+Couples who are married but not asking for a divorce, couples who are not married, and single parents must use The Children’s Law Act to apply for a parenting order.
 Anyone else who has a sufficient interest in the child can also apply under this Act for a parenting order.
-As well the courts can declare someone to be the parent of a child under this law.
+The court can declare someone to be the parent of a child under this Act as well.

 Q